SAP-samples/generative-ai-codejam/exercises/00-connect-AICore-and-AILaunchpad.md

 ☝️ You will need the name of your resource group in [Exercise 04-create-embeddings](04-create-embeddings.ipynb).

+> If your resource group does not show up, use the browser refresh button to refresh the page.

 ![SAP AI Launchpad - Recourse Group 2/2](images/resource_group_2.png)

 [Next Exercise](01-explore-genai-hub.md)